Frankly My Dear

 Quinn Bennett

-For me, the real strength was machine learning, but I see what you mean about webgpu.
+For me, the real strength was machine learning, but I see what you mean about machine learning.

 Reese Campbell